Frankie-B/PXL-heroes-cspa/README.md

 ## App Info

+On the sever side, you will be required to create a .env file a place your BreweryDB API Key there

 I chose to take a mobile first approach when think about the layout.

 Layout and positioning was done using flexbox.

-To handle the routes and  API calls data I created a simple NodeJs Express server.
+To handle the routes and  API calls data I created a  NodeJs Express server.

 I utilized axios for my requests, i also made use of postman as a means of testing my routes were working.